Q: Where are you "from?"

 All of this patriotism was solidified during my 14 years as an Air Force wife.
 I lived overseas during the first Gulf War and in Alaska for over four years.
 I remember the special procedures we had to follow in Europe, including bomb searches under our vehicles and other stepped-up security as part of daily life.
 I recall the sadness of Germans thumbing their noses at us, as we drove by in our "United States" license-plated vehicle.

-I remember just being terribly alone, having babies, taking care of babies, shoveling two family vehicles out of major snowfall in sub-zero temperatures while holding an infant and trying to stay the course with my college classes.
-I was terribly unhappy, but I felt it was important to be strong, stay the course despite struggles and present a good image for my country.
+I remember just being terribly alone in that military wife lifestyle, having babies, taking care of babies, shoveling two family vehicles out of major snowfall in sub-zero temperatures while holding an infant and trying to stay the course with my college classes.
+I was extremely unhappy as all of my own hopes and dreams for life were sacrificed to my spouse, but I felt it was important to be strong, stay the course despite struggles and present a good image for my country.
 I always thought that being a good American was important because America takes care of its citizens.

 Sadly, I learned the hard way that - when it comes down to it - individual Americans really do not matter.
 Help doesn't arrive in the form of horseback posse.
 That only happens when a whole village is being threatened, not when a few fair maidens are lost to an egotistical gunslinger with a brass star on his vest.

 My eyes are sadly opened to the reality of America now.
 But America is the lesser of the evils.
 America has just forgotten that our citizens matter above all else.
 Without individual citizens, there is no tax revenue, economic growth, voting turnout or military might.
 One plus one, plus one, plus one...that is how you build strength.
 The "one" matters.